Know Before You Go: Galveston Edition

 Rudy and Paco

 For an adult outing or celebration, I strongly recommend visiting Rudy & Paco’s!
-The calamari appetizer tossed with caramelized onions and sweet peppers has a slightly different note but is scrumptious.
+The calamari appetizer tossed with caramelized onions and sweet peppers is scrumptious.
 All of their red snapper dishes are incredible and the gulf shrimp sauteed in white wine and garlic butter will wow you.
 (Note: Shorts are not allowed in the main dining room during dinner.)

 Non-seafood: Lamb chops in a smoked chipotle sauce